cn-uofbasel/BACnet/groups/02-soundLink/Tagebuch.md

 Next Steps:
 * Android functionality - research this (before contacting Kotlin group) / prototype
 * Read through past project & see if we can extend

-## 12.04.2020

-Attendees:
-* Caroline Steiblin
-* Renato Farruggio

-Goal:
-* Expectations for status presentation
-* Set plan for implementation

-ToDos:
-* Update ReadMe to outline our outputs and clearly define what we are doing for other groups
-* Plan out collaboration with other groups
-* Solve errors in Android Studio

-Comments:
-* Current plan: Android implementation of Quiet
-* Will need to build mini transport layer
-* If idea for Android Studio implementation does not work, then revert to extending old project - for this let's wait and discuss with the TAs

-Next Steps:
-* Follow-up call on 13.04.to go over update